pedrokkrause/countdown_solver/README.md

 # Countdown Solver

-This project provides a powerful solver for the game **Countdown**.
+This project provides a solver for the game **Countdown**.
 It generates and evaluates every possible arithmetic expression that can be built from a set of six numbers, using the operations `+`, `-`, `*`, and `/`, to reach a target number or get as close as possible.
 All possible *parenthesized* expressions are also considered.
 This means the solver explores every valid way to arrange parentheses and operations—so expressions like `(a+(b+c)*d)/(e-f)` are fully included.

 ---